Penn State Alternative Breaks

 - Interviews by appointment

-Trip 1 - Fighting for Fresh Food: A Look at Food Inequity
+Trip title: Fighting for Fresh Food: A Look at Food Inequity

-Food insecurity and inequity represents a major burden among low income individuals around the United States.
-The organization we will partner with focuses on creating a sustainable and community-centered food system that provides support to under-resourced black and brown communities.
+Trip Description: Food insecurity and inequity represent a major burden among low-income individuals around the United States.
+The Black Yield Institute is an action network based in Baltimore working toward a sustainable and community-centered food system.
+Their vision is to create self-determined, self-reliant food environments for Black and African descent communities, businesses, and institutions.
 Students on this trip will have the chance to work with local community gardens that enhance the ability of people living in the city to access healthy, fresh, and affordable food.
-Participants will engage and work with members of the community throughout their service.

 - Fall Alternative Break (FAB)